QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 ## Overview

-This lecture introduces circulant matrices and some of their useful properties.
+This lecture describes circulant matrices and some of their properties.

 Circulant matrices have a special structure that connects them to  useful concepts including